jakestanley/dotfiles/README.md

 #### Deprecated

 - rxvt-unicode - terminator has a few more creature comforts, but albeit is not as easily customised with xresources

+#### In School

+These packages are currently being trialled.
+If I find them to compliment my workflow, they will be "graduated" to recommended, required, or optional.

+- myrepos (AUR)

 ### Windows